doitintl/doit-composer-airflow-training/src/case-study/create-nudges-dag.md

 {{#include ../../code/dags/9_generate_nudges_dag.py:66:103}}
 ```

-For the `generate_nudges` task, it runs a BigQuery query and saves the results in a BigQuery table.
-This may look like an ordinary job.
-However, there isn't an existing Operator that does the job.
+The `generate_nudges` task runs a BigQuery query and saves the results in a BigQuery table.
+It may look like an ordinary job.
+But unfortunately, there isn't an existing Operator that does the job.
 Therefore we need to create a custom Operator.
 In this custom Operator, we can use the built-in `BigQueryHook` to interact with BigQuery.
 We can find its source code on [GitHub](https://github.com/apache/airflow/blob/main/airflow/providers/google/cloud/hooks/bigquery.py#L66).

 Let's call the custom Operator `GenerateNudgesOperator`